-CARE International has worked in Ukraine since 2022 in response to rapidly escalating humanitarian needs due to the conflict with Russia.
+CARE International has worked in Ukraine since 2022 in response to rapidly escalating humanitarian needs due to the escalation of conflict with Russia.

-Millions of Ukrainians have fled into neighboring countries like Poland, Romania and Moldova to escape conflict.
-Even prior to the invasion, years of conflict in the Donetsk and Luhansk regions of eastern Ukraine had left 2.9 million people in need of humanitarian assistance and displaced 1.5 million people from their homes.
+Millions of Ukrainians have fled into neighboring countries like Poland, Romania and Moldova in search of safe shelters.
+Even prior to the escalation in 2022, years of conflict in the Donetsk and Luhansk regions of eastern Ukraine had left 2.9 million people in need of humanitarian assistance and displaced 1.5 million people from their homes.

 CARE International is responding regionally to support internally displaced people in Ukraine and refugees and host communities in neighboring countries.